Week 12 of Pregnancy

 Baby this week

-• Baby can make a fist and may begin sucking their thumb
+• Baby can make a fist and move fingers

 You this week

-• Nausea may be starting to ease for many people
+• Nausea may be starting to ease for some

-• Fatigue continues but energy levels may improve slightly
+• Fatigue continues but energy may begin improving

 • Breast tenderness and enlargement